AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 - **mode** - The `mode` property is set to `jit` by default to provide faster build times.
 To disable the JIT mode, set the `mode` property to `false`.
 See the [JIT mode](https://v2.tailwindcss.com/docs/just-in-time-mode) from the Tailwind documentation.
 - **presets** - Adds additional theme configurations on top of Tailwind's base styles.
 The  `venia` theme is added by default.
 You have the option to keep the `venia` theme and override or extend it with your own theme, or replace it completely.
 See [Presets](https://v2.tailwindcss.com/docs/presets) from the Tailwind documentation.
-- **purge** - The `purge` property is used to configure the [PurgeCSS](https://purgecss.com/) tool to remove unused CSS from the `index.css` file.
+- **purge** - Configures the [PurgeCSS](https://purgecss.com/) tool to remove unused CSS from the `index.css` file.
 This optimizes the production builds by reducing the size of the CSS bundle.
 See [Writing purgeable HTML](https://v2.tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html) and [Removing unused CSS](https://v2.tailwindcss.com/docs/optimizing-for-production#removing-unused-css) from the Tailwind documentation.
-- **plugins** - The `plugins` property configures Tailwind CSS plugins.
+- **plugins** - Configures Tailwind CSS plugins.
 See [Plugins](https://v2.tailwindcss.com/docs/plugins) from the Tailwind documentation.
-- **separator** - The `separator` property configures the character used to separate the variant prefixes from the utility names.
+- **separator** - Defines the character that separates the variant prefixes from the utility names.
 Tailwind uses the colon `:` by default, but PWA Studio uses the underscore (`_`) because CSS Modules doesn't support the colon in class names.
 See [Separator](https://v2.tailwindcss.com/docs/configuration#separator) from the Tailwind documentation.
-- **theme** - The `theme` property is for your custom values used to override or extend the Tailwind CSS framework.
+- **theme** - Defines your custom values that override or extend the Tailwind CSS framework.
 See [Theme Configuration](https://v2.tailwindcss.com/docs/theme) from the Tailwind documentation.
-- **matcher** - The `matcher` variable is used to match CSS Modules classnames that use the `composes` function.
-This is used by PurgeCSS to remove unused CSS from the `index.css` file.
+- **matcher** - Matches CSS Modules classnames that use the `composes` function.
+PurgeCSS uses this value to remove unused CSS from the `index.css` file.
 See [Writing purgeable HTML](https://v2.tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html) from the Tailwind documentation.

 <InlineAlert slots="text" />

-When looking at code samples in the Tailwind docs, keep in mind that the base project configures Tailwind to use `_` as the [seperator](https://v2.tailwindcss.com/docs/configuration#separator) instead of the default colon (`:`).
+When looking at code samples in the Tailwind docs, keep in mind that the base project configures Tailwind to use `_` as the [separator](https://v2.tailwindcss.com/docs/configuration#separator) instead of the default colon (`:`).

 ### Add postcss.config.js

-The `postcss.config.js` file is a standard configuration file used by the `postcss-loader` package.
-So you need to add it to your project's root and configure it to add `tailwindcss` and the `autoprefixer` as a PostCSS plugins for your app.
+Create the `postcss.config.js` file  to your project's root and configure it to add `tailwindcss` and the `autoprefixer` as PostCSS plugins for your app.
 Your `postcss.config.js` file should look like this:

 The `create-pwa` CLI adds and configures this file as follows: